 - Weather and snow conditions can be variable.
 Rain at the base of the mountain is not uncommon, but that usually means it's snowing up top.

 - Weekend crowds can be terrible, stay and ski mid-week to avoid long lift lines.

 - Bars are ridiculously busy on Australia Day (January 26).
 Given half the working population of Whistler seems to come from the Great Southern Land, every bar is heaving with merry Aussies.

-- Whistler Blackcomb is big.
+- Whistler Blackcomb is massive.
 You will need at least a week to ski it all.

 Simply, Whistler Blackcomb is huge.
 Each mountain is big enough on its own to outdo the size of most other North American resorts.
 But put together, nothing comes close.
-Once upon a time, it was a resort of two separate ski mountains.
-In the morning you would decide which you were going to ski and then stick to it.
-But when the awe-inspiring Peak 2 Peak Gondola joined them at the top, the mountains became one huge resort as it was now easy to ski both in the one-day.
+Once upon a time, it was one resort with two separate ski mountains.
+In the morning you would decide which you were going to ski and then stick to it as coming back to the village to change mountains ate into valuable ski time.
+But when the awe-inspiring Peak 2 Peak Gondola joined them at the top, the mountains truly became one huge resort as it was now easy to ski both in the one-day.
 Whistler is so big that if you look at the terrain statistics as size, not a percentage, even just the advanced skiing area alone - a whopping 2206ac (893ha) - would be bigger than many world-class resorts.
 On all this terrain, the ski runs are well designed and the lifts efficient, meaning you spend less time traversing and more time skiing.

 In keeping with the size trend, Whistler also has impressive amounts of powder snow.
 Sure, the lower elevations mean it’s not the same light, dry powder found in some other resorts, but at 462in (11.7m) a year, there’s still plenty of it.
 Just keep your fingers crossed the temperatures stay cold enough to keep the rain away.